 This feature is taken from the Calcio issue of These Football Times magazine.
-To enjoy this, all the original photography, and 14 other long-form features, head to our online shop by clicking here and order your copy today.
+To enjoy this, all the original photography, and 14 other long-form features, head to our online shop and order your copy today.
 Support independent, wholesome football journalism.

 TEN MINUTES REMAIN and Internazionale are losing 1-0 at home to Brescia on the opening day of the 1997-98 season.
 With owner Massimo Moratti’s millions burning a hole in their pockets, the Nerazzurri had just broken the world record to bring Ronaldo to the Giuseppe Meazza from FC Barcelona.
 Before the game, all cameras and attention were lavished on Il Fenomeno, and much was expected from a team that had spent the best part of a decade flattering to deceive and living in the shadow of their famous neighbours.